Legal-and-General/canopy/CONTRIBUTING.md

 When committing the new icons [lint-staged](https://github.com/okonet/lint-staged) will run and generate all the `ts` files automatically.

-After that remember to add the new icons to the story.
+After that remember to add the new icons to the story, as they are not automatically added at present.